 Lesson Plan Template: #3 Daily Peek

 Furthermore, I have a daily peek.
-This is my day to day breakdown.
+This is my day-to-day breakdown.
 I make changes by filling in the box with gray if we have a field trip or type in when I have extra help that day, or even library.
-Another thing I do is write in special days UNDER the day.
-For example, I write in the 100th day under the Wednesday if it falls on a Wednesday.
+Another thing I do is write on special days UNDER the day.
+For example, I write on the 100th day under the Wednesday if it falls on a Wednesday.

 Lesson Plan Template: #4 Small Groups